mit-han-lab/gan-compression/docs/training_tutorial.md

 ### Preparations

-Please refer to our [README](../README.md) for the installation, dataset preparations, and the evaluation (FID and mAP).
+Please refer to our [README](../README.md) for the installation, dataset preparations, and the evaluation (FID and mIoU).

 ### Pipeline